SouthGreenPlatform/genoring/README.md

   be automatically set by GenoRing using the YAML file name.
 The indentation must not include extra-spaces for lisibility as they will be automatically managed by the GenoRing script.
-To avoid conflicts between modules, service names should be prefixed by their module name followed by a dash.
+To avoid conflicts between modules, service names should be prefixed by "genoring-" followed by their module name followed by a dash, unless a service could be shared amongst multiple modules.
   Note: 5 profiles are managed by GenoRing and can be used in the service definitions (ie. "profiles: [...]") to limit the use of a service to a given
   context: